GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     sed -n '5p' example.bed
     ```

 !!! terminal-2 "We can provide any number of additional lines to print using `-e` option.
-Let's print line 2 and 5,"
+This tells sed to execute the next command line argument as sed program Let's print line 2 and 5,"

     ```bash
     sed -n -e '2p' -e '5p' example.bed